-Post-operative care following shoulder surgery can vary quite a bit depending on what type of surgery you have.
+Shoulder surgery post-op varies quite a bit.
 You may need to wear a sling for a few days to several weeks, or may just have a few days of rest and soreness.

 When you first arrive in physical therapy, any dressings left on from surgery will be removed so the therapist can make sure it is healing well.
 Any open suture sites are re-covered as needed.

 Physical therapy usually begins with gentle Range of Motion (ROM) while protecting the surgery.
-Minimizing any loss of motion and strength in the surrounding areas (neck, upper back, elbow, wrist and hand) is also key in the early stages, as is controlling your pain and any post-operative swelling.
+Minimizing any loss of motion and strength in the surrounding areas (neck, upper back, elbow, wrist and hand) is also key in the early stages, as is controlling pain and swelling.

-When safe to proceed (depending on the surgery), gentle shoulder strengthening exercises are added to the program.
-As ROM, strength and motor control improve, your therapist will progress your program as appropriate and safe to bring you back to your goals.
-Whether it’s just daily chores and activities, work-related tasks or sports, it’s your PT’s job to help get you there as safely and as quickly as possible.
+When safe, shoulder strengthening exercises are added to the program.
+As ROM, strength and motor control improve, your therapist will progress your program as appropriate and to bring you back to your goals.
+Whether it’s daily chores and activities, work-related tasks or sports, it’s your PT’s job to help get you there as safely and as quickly as possible.

 Remember, occasional flare-ups occur as you progress back to full function, but you are not going it alone.
 If you have questions as you progress, ask your PT.
-They have seen many of these surgeries and are experts at handling the ups and downs after shoulder surgery.
+Their experience with these surgeries means you’ll get back on the right track!